Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Using color gels with portraits is a very popular technique these days.
 Wedding photographers use color gels on backgrounds all the time, and you can turn a plain wall into any color you want.

-I'm a fan of the MagMod Starter Flash Kit, and I also bought the MagMod Artistic and MagMod Creative gel packs, along with their MagMod gel wallet.
-These things aren't cheap, but they're durable and easy to use.
+I’m a fan of the MagMod System and bought the MagMod Artistic and MagMod Creative gel packs.
+These things aren’t cheap but are durable and easy to use.